rangka/quickbooks/README.md

 $service = new \Rangka\Quickbooks\Services\Invoice;
 $service->attach($id, $files);
 ```
 Note: Not all Entities can have attachments.
-Currently supported Entity with Attachments is Invoice.
+Currently supported Entity with Attachments is Invoice, Vendor, VendorCredit, Purchase, PurchaseOrder, Transfer, JournalEntry, Deposit, CreditMemo, Estimate, RefundReceipt, SalesReceipt, Bill, Customer and Payment.

 # Entity-specific Usage
 Certain entities have usages beyond the normal CRUD operation.